Published on November 12th, 2016 | by Pro Wrestling Stories0

 I reminded him I still wanted updated compensation for the past year.
 To his credit, Vince promised to go back through my payoffs to see what he could do (a few weeks later, I got a hefty six-figure check in the mail), plus he gave me his blessing to do Downfall.
 In return, I agreed to come back to the WWE for another run.

 Downfall only lasted six episodes and was panned by the critics, but they all agreed the one positive was my performance as host, and doing the show opened a lot of doors.
 It also opened another door between Vince and me, as I believe he respected the fact I didn’t back down from him, even though he didn’t agree with me at first.
 Conversely, I realized not keeping him in the loop and not telling him I was up for the job was the wrong thing to do.
 It was very disrespectful to him and I’m sorry for that.
 But the whole situation brought us closer as business associates and friends.”

-Chris Jericho stood up for himself, didn’t back down, got what he wanted with a bit of negotiation and in the end earned Vince’s respect for it.
+Chris Jericho stood up for himself, didn’t back down, got what he wanted with a bit of negotiation and in the end earned the respect of WWE CEO Vince McMahon.

-Of course, Jericho isn’t the only person to send caution of physical violence to Vince when standing up for themselves.
-Let’s not forget about the time Kofi Kingston threatened to fight Vince.
+Of course, Jericho isn’t the only person to send caution of physical violence to WWE CEO Vince McMahon when standing up for themselves.
+Let’s not forget about the time Kofi Kingston threatened to fight Vince McMahon.
 Of course, this was fueled by a bit of liquid courage.
 4-hours of drinking Jack Daniels can bring valor out of anyone!
 Still, Kofi stood up to his boss, and, as the stories before this show, gained his respect in the process.
-You can read all about that story here.

 Sometimes the best antidote for intimidation is to intimidate the intimidator.